-Every employee is entitled to paid annual holidays of five weeks (ie, 25 work days); after the completion of 25 years of service the annual vacation increases to six weeks (ie, 30 work days).
+The Austrian Vacation Act mandates that every employee is entitled to paid annual holidays of five weeks (ie, 25 work days); after the completion of 25 years of service the annual vacation increases to six weeks (ie, 30 work days).
 This statutory vacation entitlement may not be restricted; only a provision more favourable for the employee may be validly agreed upon.